ericyoc/ai_metavoice_analysis_engine_poc/README.md

 * **Organic Knot:** A chaotic, textured cloud of data points (Strange Attractor) representing human entropy.
 * **The Lattice:** AI models often reveal geometric patterns or "tracks" indicating the periodic, frame-by-frame calculation of the algorithm.

-### 3. Energy Flux Acceleration (Bio-Residual)

-Measures the "acceleration" of vocal energy to find the **"Humanity Gap."** This highlights the micro-jitter that occurs when a human throat changes phonemes—a biological friction that AI "smooths out" to sound more pleasant.

 ---